 Mary adds, “Kara’s workshop helped us get to the heart of a new marketing strapline.
 We realised that our ideal client isn’t just a person who wants to tick a box and have their teachers trained, it’s somebody who wants their teachers to be inspired with new strategies and resources — and these were the people we wanted to work with.
 So, ‘Bringing flair and creativity to schools across the globe’ was born.
 When we are approached for new work we now ask ourselves is it profitable, are they right for us and would we like doing it?”

 Kara’s other recommendation was that the business gain marketing knowledge built around a proven structure for building sustainable growth.
 No more random social media, it was time for a marketing investment designed to pay back.
-As a result, Mary stepped forward as the director responsible for marketing – and, on Kara’s recommendation, joined the Watertight Marketing Masterplan programme.
+As a result, Mary stepped forward as the director responsible for marketing – and, on Kara’s recommendation, joined the Watertight Marketing Masterplan programme (now packaged as Chapter Companion Courses in Watertight Webschool).

 Identifying Dragonfly Training’s Marketing Leaks

-As part of the Masterplan programme, Dragonfly Training reviewed their marketing against the Thirteen Touchpoint Leaks™.
+As part of the Companion Course to Chapter 2 in Watertight Webschool, Dragonfly Training reviewed their marketing against the Thirteen Touchpoint Leaks™.
 This is Watertight Marketing’s bottom—up analysis that identifies how businesses lose both customers and profit from their marketing activities — and creates a traffic light action plan of priorities, putting those that need immediate attention at the top of the list.

 Related content: What are the Thirteen Touchpoint Leaks™